U vindt dit artikel in de Nederlandse taal in Succulenta No.5 van oktober 2007

 Is “our plant” now A. xylonacantha or A. lophantha ?

-Our plant look's very much on A. lophantha (sometimes also under the name of A. univittata but the name of A. univittata is in the meantime decay ).
+Our plant look's very much on A. lophantha sometimes also to be found under the name of A. univittata but this latter name is now no longer used under the rules of botanical nomenclature .

-Many times you see “our plant” under the name of A. lophantha but also you find hybrids from A. xylonacantha and A. lecheguilla, A. ghiesbreghtii, A. filifera and A. attenuata .
+Many times you may see “our plant” under the name of A. lophantha but also you can also find hybrids of A. xylonacantha with A. lechuguilla, A. ghiesbreghtii, A. filifera and A. attenuata .

-Naturally it is not easy to find out what the good name is by “our plants “ in our collections It is long time ago that these plant are coming from nature to Europe and describe here.
+Naturally it is not easy to find out what the correct name of “our plant’ is, as it is a long time ago that these plant were brought from their natural home to Europe and described.

 An green and an grey/green form of Agave xylonacantha between Zimapan and Rio Moctezuma

-A. xylonacantha you can found on different places sometimes more than 100km from each other so you understand that there are different forms arise.
-So we find an fantastic colony on the boundary of the states of Hidalgo en Quararetero between Zimapan and Bella Vista del Rio.
+Agave xylonacantha can be found in Mexico at an altitude of 900 metres on the mountains of the eastern Sierra Madre Oriental which extends 1000km from north eastern Mexico to the south.
+A. xylonacantha is found on different sites sometimes more than 100km from each other so it is easy to understand that a number of different forms occur.
+There is a fantastic colony on the boundary of the states of Hidalgo and Quararetero, between Zimapan and Bella Vista del Rio.

-On that side are the most of the plants grey-green, only a few plants are green of the leaves.
-Except the “Normal” form, were there also most beautiful small compact forms like jewels!
+On that side most of the plants are the grey-green and only a few of the plants have pure green leaves.
+Apart from the “normal” form, there were also the most beautiful small compact forms, just like jewels!

-In November of 2005 was one plant in flower with an very short flower stalk so you can see on the picture standing behind my.
-The flower-stalk was only 2,5 meter tall.
-Normally is the flower stalk till 6 meters tall like in the description of the plant.
+In November there was one plant in flower with a very short flower stalk which you can see in the picture behind me.
+The flower-stalk was only 2.5 metres tall.
+Normally the flower stalk reaches 6 metres in height as in the original description of the plant.

 Agave xylonacantha with an broken flowerstalk on the same site

-Two years later we are again on this side and we find in now way A. xylonacantha with an short flower stalk.
-First we thinking we have find an very special agave form with an short flower stalk, but the conclusion later is that the flower stalk is has broken.
-So you can see that an confuse can start easy!
+Two years later we were again in the same area and we again found on our route an A. xylonacantha with an short flower stalk.
+At first we thought we had found an unusual A. xylonacantha form with a short flower stalk, but the final conclusion was that the flower stalk was simply broken.
+So you can see how easily confusion can occur.

-Also we are on the site by San Luis Potosi, in the neighbour of the well know site given by the “Globe Trotters” of A. xylonacantha. .
-The plants growing there are much bigger with more green-yellow colour of the leaves but also the double “teats” and the row backside of the leaves see the picture.
+We have also visited the site of A. xylonacantha. near San Luis Potosi, in the neighbourhood of the well know site described by the “Globe Trotters”.
+The plants growing there are much bigger with more green-yellow colouring of the leaves but they also have the double teeth and the rough underside of the leaves as in the picture.

-The third site of A. xylonacantha we are is in the fames Baranca de Los Venados by Meztitlan, there were the even fames old man cactus the Cephalocactus senilis is growing.
+The third site of A. xylonacantha we visid is in the fames Baranca de Los Venados near Meztitlan, there were we the well known ' Old Man Cactus' the Cephalocactus senilis also grows.

-The plant you can find down flat on the ground, have more less the spiral growing system but also in culture you can see that spiral growing co still going on.
+The plant you can find down flat onder flatter ground, have more or less the spiral growing system but also in culture you can see that same spiral growing method.
 These are very ugly plants.
-Later we find also an vertical cliffs by Bella Vista Del Rio A. xylonacantha and again the plants de there growing making also the spiral way of growing.
+Later we find also on vertical cliffs near Bella Vista Del Rio more A. xylonacantha and again the plants there demonstrated spiral growthing with the asymetrical growing as found in "our plant".

-If you take of the very old descriptions you find out that the A. xylonacantha plants growing on vertical cliffs and more less leaves much more looking like the old descriptions.
+If you look at the very old descriptions you find out that the A. xylonacantha plants growing on vertical cliffs adhere to the growth deevelopment described there..

 Separate you find in this context the old descriptions.Click here.

-Inn Our opinion is that the realer ” A. xylonacantha the ugly form is growing on vertical cliffs in the Baranca Meztitlan, but also by Bella Vista Del Rio.
-In the “bible” from the agaves, the fames book of Howard S. Gentry, you can reed that the specie “is abundant on the limestone slopes in the Barranca de Meztitlan, not far from the great mines of Real del Monte”.
+In our opinion, the true form of A. xylonacantha is the the ‘ugly’ form growing on the vertical cliffs in the Baranca Meztitlan and also near Bella Vista Del Rio.
+In the agave bible, the famous book of Howard S. Gentry ‘The Agaves of Continental North America, the author states ‘ the species is abundant on the limestone slopes in the Barranca de Meztitlan, not far from the great mines of Real del Monte’.

 Alwin Berger

-A. heteracantha was in the collectien of Jacobi and Salm-Dyck and Salm-Dyck taking abouth stripes on the leaves, comt Berger till the conclusion that this is an good plant and discriebt the plant as A. heteracantha A. Berger.
+A. heteracantha appeared in the collection of Jacobi and Salm-Dyck and Salm-Dyck described the stripes on the leaves; Berger concluded that this was the right plant and described it as A. heteracantha A. Berger.

-The confusion is compliet with the knowledge that there ate three different discreibtiens from A. heteracantha, always from an other plant!
+The confusion is complete with the knowledge that there are three different descriptions of A. heteracantha, all taken from different plants.

 1. A. heteracantha Baker, Gardeners'Chronicle, 1877: 369, fig. 59.